 For historic reasons, some repository scan methods are available that write results temporarily to a hidden set.
-These results can be converted to a GsBitmap for processing.
-This allows operations that may return very large result sets to complete, and the results enumerated, without exceeding memory limits.
+These results can be converted to a GsBitmap for processing, with the advantages of avoiding overloading temporary object memory.
+While there are replacement methods that return GsBitmaps directly, you may still encounter methods that put the results in a hidden set, rather than returning a GsBitmap

-For example, the method listInstancesToHiddenSet: puts the results of a listInstances operation into a specific hidden set.
-The following code shows the call to this method, and how to use hidden set protocol to migrate each object:
+For example, while the method allInstances: returns a GsBitmap, the equivalent method listInstancesToHiddenSet: puts the results of a listInstances operation into a specific hidden set (in this case, hidden set 1) The following code shows the call to this method, and how to use hidden set protocol to migrate each object:

-For more on working with instances of GsBitmap, see "GsBitmap" on page 60.
+For more on working with instances of GsBitmap, see "GsBitmap" on page 64.

 The specific set symbolic names that are accessible from GsBitmap are listed in the method GsBitmap class >> hiddenSetSpecifiers.
-Most of these are read-only.
+Many of these are read-only.

 Note that the method System >> HiddenSetSpecifiers lists integer indexes of hidden set IDs.
 This list is ordered differently than the symbolic names in GsBitmap specifiers; the index offsets are not interchangeable.
+You can look up a GsBitmap identifier based on a hidden set integer id using the method GsBitmap class >> hiddenSetIdAsSymbol:.